 - For a very large data set, one can use the value of K as 5 (K-5).
 One can obtain an accurate estimate of the average performance of the model while reducing the computational cost of refitting and evaluating the model on the different folds.

 - The number of folds increases if the data is relatively small.
-However, larger values of k results in the increase of the runtime of the cross-validation algorithm.
-This yield model performance estimates with higher variance, since the training folds become smaller.
+However, larger values of k result in an increase of the runtime of the cross-validation algorithm.
+This yield model performance estimates with higher variance since the training folds become smaller.

 It is recommended to use stratified k-fold cross-validation in order to achieve better bias and variance estimates, especially in cases of unequal class proportions.